Physics-informed operator flows and observables: Introduction

-In the present work we address the pivotal question in the PIRG-approach: the computation of correlation functions of the fundamental field $\varphi$, including the standard effective action as well as observables.
+In the present work we address the pivotal question in the PIRG approach: the computation of correlation functions of the fundamental field $\varphi$, including the standard effective action as well as observables.
 This has been called the \textit{reconstruction} task in \cite{Ihssen:2024ihp} and we have provided several reconstruction paths with practical examples.
-This task is fully resolved here with a general reconstruction approach based on the operator flow for general operators derived in \cite{Pawlowski:2005xe}, for respective considerations within the \textit{essential RG} see \cite{Baldazzi:2021fye}.
+This task is fully resolved here with a general reconstruction approach based on the operator flow for general operators derived in \cite{Pawlowski:2005xe}, for respective considerations within the \textit{essential RG} see \cite{Baldazzi:2021ydj}.
 We provide this flow in the present PIRG setup in a concise form and discuss specific physics-informed choices of the operator dependence of the pair $(\Gamma_T\,,\,\dot\phi)$.
 This allows us to compute general correlation functions of the fundamental field and other observables with simple linear convection-diffusion equations of the heat equation type, and completes the PIRG setup.
-Amongst other insights it gives us full access to qualitative computational simplifications, structural insights and direct practical means for computing general correlation functions and observables.
+Among other insights it gives us full access to qualitative computational simplifications, structural insights and direct practical means for computing general correlation functions and observables.

 In \Cref{sec:PIRGs} we briefly describe the PIRG approach, concentrating on the relevant aspects for the generalised flow of general operators.
 These flows are derived in \Cref{sec:PIRGsforOperators}, where we also discuss constraints for their existence.
 In \Cref{sec:Applications} we apply the generalised operator flows to the one- and two-point functions of the fundamental field.
 The mechanisms and potential of these flows are illustrated within the analytically accessible zero-dimensional QFT, where we also discuss different representations of the operator flows.
+In \Cref{sec:HigherDim} we discuss the properties of operator flows in higher dimensions, specifically the distribution of physics amongst the different components of the PIRG approach and the implementation and assessment of systematic expansion schemes.
 We close with a short conclusion in \Cref{sec:Conclusion}.